 Health and Safety Inside the Museum

-- Everyone will be required to wear a mask or face covering while in the
+- Everyone will be required to wear a mask or face covering

 - Main entrances will have signage communicating COVID-19 symptoms and asking everyone to take personal responsibility for preventing disease